Teen Jailed for Lewis Butler’s Fatal Stabbing in Bletchley

-After a meticulous investigation by Thames Valley Police’s Major Crime Unit, Abubakar Sakho, an 18-year-old resident of Pinewood Drive, Bletchley, Milton Keynes, has been sentenced to seven years in prison for the manslaughter of Lewis Butler in an incident that occurred last year.
-The sentencing took place at Luton Crown Court on October 2.
+After a thorough probe by Thames Valley Police’s Major Crime Unit, 18-year-old Abubakar Sakho from Pinewood Drive, Bletchley, Milton Keynes, has been slammed with seven years behind bars for the manslaughter of Lewis Butler last year.
+The sentencing happened at Luton Crown Court on October 2.

-Detective Inspector Nick Hind, leading the Major Crime Unit, commented on the case, saying, “This tragic case appears to have been a result of a disagreement over a drug deal.
-The defendant went out to deal drugs armed with a knife, which he had no lawful reason to be carrying.”
+“This tragic case appears to have been caused by a row over a drug deal.
+The defendant went armed with a knife which he had no right to carry,” said Detective Inspector Nick Hind.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.